Health & Wellness

 Health and Fitness Programs

-Despite severe need and higher health risks, people with intellectual disabilities are often denied health services and die on average 16 years sooner than the general population.
+Despite severe need, people with intellectual disabilities are often denied health services and die on average 16 years sooner than the general population.
+Staying physically active is an important part of training for sports while maintaining and improving overall health.

 Healthy Athletes